 Both the PAR estimate and breach zone analyses estimate depths of inundation based upon LiDAR natural ground elevations at a structure.
-Based on criteria provided in the NRCS Computation of Population at Risk During Dam Failure spreadsheet, a home or road was considered to be at risk for the PAR estimate when the depth of floodwater was greater than or equal to one foot above natural ground.
+Based on criteria provided in the NRCS Computation of Population at Risk During Dam Failure spreadsheet, a home, commercial building, a school outbuilding, or road was considered to be at risk for the PAR estimate when the depth of floodwater was greater than or equal to one foot above natural ground and a mobile home was considered to be at risk for the PAR estimate when the depth of floodwater was greater than or equal to two feet above natural ground.